 The financial statements have been prepared under the historical cost convention, modified to include the revaluation of investments in subsidiaries, and in accordance with applicable UK accounting standards and applicable law.
 As permitted by section 408 of the Companies Act 2006, a separate profit and loss account dealing with the results of the Company has not been presented.
-The Company's profit for the year after taxation is £71,412,000 (2013 - £132,982,000).
+The Company's loss for the year after taxation is £2,234,000 (2014 - Profit £71,412,000).